 Water heaters can become quite costly, ranging in the lower thousands if you want to have a quality appliance that will last for years.
 However, they can also pose a huge risk for water damage and in-home flooding if they are not replaced at the right time.
 In this case you would need to call a water damage restoration professional.
 It can also be very dangerous to handle as it is connected to the gas and power line in your home.
-So how do you know exactly when to have it replaced without touching it?
-As long as you look out for these signs, you will know when it is the right time to shop for a new one:
+You will know when to replace your water heater when you find it has rust and corrosion, it produces cold or luke-warm water, it is older than 10 years, you are constantly finding leaks, or you are not able to drain water through the valve.

 Rust and Corrosion: This is the most important factor to identify as the rust will cause the tank to be weak and eventually burst to cause a flood in your home.
 One of the most common ways to find rust is to see it in your tap water.
 You can also find it by the pressure relief and temperature valve or the water inlet and outlet connections.
 If you have not noticed a leak yet, be sure to inspect all around the machine to see if there is a small puddle.